 Throughout the winter, SAC put on three, free, two-day education courses that included both a day in the classroom and a day in the field.
-The avalanche center also built a comprehensive educational campaign from the ground up that included a public service announcement video, printed education material, social media marketing and outreach to regional snowmobile dealers and clubs.
+The avalanche center also built a comprehensive educational campaign from the ground up that included a public service announcement video, printed education material, social media marketing, and outreach to regional snowmobile dealers and clubs.

-Sierra Avalanche Center has applied for grants in the hopes of continuing this program and developing a youth “Know Before You Go” avalanche awareness program next year as well.
+Sierra Avalanche Center has applied for grants in the hopes of continuing this program and developing a youth “Know Before You Go,” avalanche awareness program next year as well.

-Which brings us to the number 250, which represents the support of the Truckee, Tahoe and Northern Sierra communities that ensure Sierra Avalanche Center can continue to provide this vital resource for backcountry travelers.
+Which brings us to the number 250, which represents the support of the Truckee, Tahoe and Northern Sierra communities that ensure that Sierra Avalanche Center can continue to provide this vital resource for backcountry travelers.

 Over the course of the winter, 29 avalanches were reported to the Sierra Avalanche Center (and many more were observed after the fact).
 Two people were partially buried and one person was fully buried in avalanches in Sierra Avalanche Center’s forecast area, thankfully with no serious injuries or loss of life.

 Those 250 new members, and all the recurring donors to the center, are critical to the nonprofit’s success.
 All of the ski resorts in and around Tahoe that donated lift tickets for Sierra Avalanche Center ski days — Squaw Valley/Alpine Meadows, Sugar Bowl, Northstar, Homewood, Mt.
 Rose, Kirkwood, Heavenly and Bear Valley — funded almost two thirds of Sierra Avalanche Center’s budget this year.